au190/au190_mqtt_irrigation/README.md

 Switching ON|OFF you can Enable|Disable Md settings.
 If you attach IR sensor or Md sensor you can trigger irrigation on a specific Zone.
 Md on time - irrigation will turn ON for this specific time.
 Duration: Can be set from (10 sec - 10 min).
-If there is no set Start time|End time allways will be active.
-You can specify Start time|End time when will be active.
+You can specify Start time|End time when will be active.If is not set the Start time|End time allways will be active.
 If the Zone is triggerd 10 times in 5 minutes, it will be suspended until manual intervention(Manual Switching ON|OFF all the system).
 ```